Paragard Lawsuit Facts

 Paragard Lawsuit Settlement Amounts

-The Paragard litigation is in progress and as of March 2024, there has been no global settlement.
-If an out-of-court settlement isn’t reached, the first trial cases will begin in 2024.
-The result of these first trial cases will indicate the court’s verdict and possible settlement amounts.
+The Paragard litigation is in progress and as of November 2024, there has been no global settlement.
+If an out-of-court settlement isn’t reached, the first trials may begin in 2025.
+The result of these first trial cases will likely influence possible settlement amounts.

 Settlements can sometimes be reached before a trial begins or once it is underway.
 Monetary settlements for damages can vary significantly based on the details of an individual case.
 Settlement talks generally start once the first few test cases go to trial and juries award verdicts.